Perl-Apollo/Corinna/templates/rfc/class-construction.md

 ```

 **Note**: "reused" constructor arguments refers to the public name for the
-slot.
-You can reuse `slot $message;` in subclasses because it's not public.
+field.
+You can reuse `field $message;` in subclasses because it's not public.
-However, you cannot reuse `slot $message :param;` in a subclass because the
+However, you cannot reuse `field $message :param;` in a subclass because the
-slot name default to `message`.
-Instead, you would need to rename it: `slot
+field name default to `message`.
+Instead, you would need to rename it: `field
 $message :param :name(client_message);`.

 We have this restriction to enforce encapsulation of logic in a class.
 If the
-parent class has `slot $error :param;` and expects that to contain an error
+parent class has `field $error :param;` and expects that to contain an error
-_object_ and a child class has a `slot $error :param;` and expects that to
+_object_ and a child class has a `field $error :param;` and expects that to
 contain an error _string_, you're in trouble.
 Until such time that we can
 squeeze types into Corinna (and to Perl in general), this restriction makes
 the code safer, albeit at the cost of some annoyance.